-During the normal duty day, Monday through Friday from 7:30 a.m. to 4 p.m., community members should call their work order requests in to Department of Public Works Housing Hotline.
+During the normal duty day, Monday through Friday from 7:30 a.m. to 4 p.m., community members should call their work order requests in to Directorate of Public Works Housing Hotline.
 This includes requests for appliance repairs, government-leased and government-owned housing repairs, and on-post office and installation support.

 EMERGENCY WORK ORDERS

 For emergency requests made after normal duty hours, on weekends, and on U.S. and German holidays, community members should still call the Housing Hotline at DSN 526-4379, CIV 09641-70-526-4379.
 The call will be routed through the Garrison Installation Operations Center.

-The number is for after-hours work order emergencies which are defined by the USAG Garrison Bavaria Policy Letter on After-Hours Service Order Work for Facilities Related Requirements as “work required to repair or abate a problem resulting from a breakdown, stoppage or loss of a critical system or equipment which, if not immediately repaired, will endanger life, safety, or health of personnel, and/or will result in the irreparable damage of government property, and/or would affect operations of critical military missions.”
+After-hours work order emergencies are defined by the USAG Bavaria Policy Letter on After-Hours Service Order Work for Facilities Related Requirements as “work required to repair or abate a problem resulting from a breakdown, stoppage or loss of a critical system or equipment which, if not immediately repaired, will endanger life, safety or health of personnel, and/or will result in the irreparable damage of government property, and/or would affect operations of critical military missions.”

-Before calling the after-hours number, residents need to troubleshoot their situation as appropriate with actions like plugging their appliances into another socket, checking the fuse box, or plunging a drain or toilet.
+Before calling in an emergency work order, residents need to troubleshoot their situation as appropriate with actions like plugging their appliances into another socket, checking the fuse box, or plunging a drain or toilet.

-When technicians arrived to a home, or building, for an after-hours repair, they will work to repair the damage or situation to the point that it no longer presents a life, health, or safety issue.
+When technicians arrive to a home or building for an after-hours repair, they will work to repair the damage or situation to the point that it no longer presents a life, health or safety issue.
 This may mean they will have to return to the home at a later date to complete a permanent repair.

-When community members call the IOC for an after-hours work order emergency, they must be prepared to give their street address, complete with street name and unit number, and the type of housing they live in: on-post housing, government-leased housing, or private rental.
-Please note, if a community member lives in a private rental, they will be instructed to contact their landlord for assistance with after-hours emergencies.
+When community members call with an emergency work order, they must be prepared to give their street address, complete with street name and unit number, and the type of housing they live in: on-post housing, government-leased housing, or private rental.
+If a community member lives in a private rental, they will be instructed to contact their landlord for assistance with after-hours emergencies.

 The following are examples of situations that ARE considered to be an after-hours work order emergency: